gardener/gardener/docs/deployment/deploy_gardenlet.md

    * Deploy it manually if you have special requirements.
 More information: [Deploy a Gardenlet Manually](deploy_gardenlet_manually.md)
    * Let the Gardener installer deploy it automatically otherwise.
 More information: [Automatic Deployment of Gardenlets](deploy_gardenlet_automatically.md)

 1. To add additional seed clusters, it is recommended to use regular shoot clusters.
-The gardenlet automatically installs itself into these so-called [shooted seed clusters](../usage/shooted_seed.md).
+You can do this by creating a `ManagedSeed` resource with a `gardenlet` section as described in [Register Shoot as Seed](../usage/managed_seed.md).